drkz4ck/Xenoblade-2-Balance-Mod-/README.md

 -  Time at 00:00:00
 - Available Party: Pyra/Mythra, Dromarch, Brihgid, Roc, Pandoria, Ageon, Shulk, Fiora, Elma, Poppibuster and all Poppi forms
 - In new game+ Roc, Ageon, Poppi forms and Blade-Nia aren't available from the start
+- All Rare Blade Affinity Charts are complete, even if you release and pull back the same blade.
+- All Rare Blade Trust at S rank and 10600 trust
+- All Poppiswaps at maximum output
+- All Blade weapons reverted back either to their first or weakest forms

 ### Items
  **Inclusions**